jfrancos/crancos/README.md

  - `collection` is an [RxDB Collection](https://rxdb.info/rx-collection.html) with which you can e.g. `insert` and `remove` documents.

- - `query-results` are the results of [queries](https://rxdb.info/rx-query.html#observe-) that are kept up-to-date as the collection and its documents are updated
+ - `query-results` are the results of [mango-style-queries](https://github.com/cloudant/mango#find) that are [kept up-to-date](https://rxdb.info/rx-query.html#observe-) as the collection and its documents are updated.

  - `collection-name` will become the name of the underlying RxDB/pouchdb collection.
 You can use multiple collections and have them replicated, if you give them different names.